Adaptive Pairwise Weights for Temporal Credit Assignment: Related Work

-\cutparagraphup \paragraph{Related Work on Credit Assignment.} Several heuristic methods have been proposed to address the long-term credit assignment problem in RL.
-Hindsight Credit Assignment (HCA)~\citep{harutyunyan2019hindsight} proposes the notion of hindsight return which leads to a new family of RL algorithms.
-Theoretically HCA can address some problems where classic RL algorithms struggle, e.g., counterfactual credit assignment.
-RUDDER~\citep{arjona2019rudder} trains a LSTM~\citep{hochreiter1997long} to predict the return of an episode given the entire state and action sequence.
-Then it conducts contribution analysis with the LSTM to decompose the return and redistribute rewards to state-action pairs.
-Temporal Value Transport (TVT)~\citep{hung2019optimizing} augments the agent with an external memory module and utilizes the memory retrieval as a proxy for transporting future value back to related state-action pairs.
-Both RUDDER and TVT employ memory modules to identify key events in the trajectory to facilitate long-term credit assignment.
-We compare directly against TVT because their code was available and applicable, and we take inspiration from the core reward-redistribution idea from RUDDER and implement it within our policy gradient agent as a comparison baseline (because the available RUDDER code is not directly applicable).
-We do not compare against HCA because it is mainly a theoretical idea at this point and it is unclear how to implement it in a scalable way within DeepRL architectures.
-We also compare against two other algorithms that are more closely related to ours in their use of metagradients. \citet{xu2018meta} adapt $\lambda$ via metagradients rather than tuning it via hyperparameter search, thereby improving over the use of a fixed-$\lambda$ algorithm.
-The Return Generating Model (RGM)~\citep{wang2019beyond} generalizes the notion of return from exponentially discounted sum of rewards to a more flexibly weighted sum of rewards where the weights are adapted via metagradients during policy learning.
-RGM takes the entire episode as input and generates one weight for each time step.
-In contrast, we study pairwise weights as explained below.
+\revised{ Several heuristic methods have been proposed to address the long-term credit assignment problem in RL.
+RUDDER~\citep{arjona2019rudder} trains a LSTM~\citep{hochreiter1997long} to predict the return of an episode given the entire state and action sequence and then conducts contribution analysis with the LSTM to redistribute rewards to state-action pairs.
+Synthetic Returns (SR)~\citep{raposo2021synthetic} directly learns the association between past events and future rewards and use it as a proxy for credit assignment.
+Different from the predictive approach of RUDDER and SR, Temporal Value Transport (TVT)~\citep{hung2019optimizing} augments the agent with an external memory module and utilizes the memory retrieval as a proxy for transporting future value back to related state-action pairs.
+We compare against TVT by using their published code, and we take inspiration from the core reward-redistribution idea from RUDDER and implement it within our policy gradient agent as a comparison baseline (because the available RUDDER code is not directly applicable).
+We do not compare to SR because their source code is not available.